camunda/camunda-docs/versioned_docs/version-8.1/components/console/manage-organization/manage-users.md

 ## Limitations

 Depending on the plan to be used, the number of users that can be part of an organization varies.
 If an organization is on a Professional Plan, the number of users can be updated via the **Billing** page.
 There, under **General Users**, the number can be increased or decreased.

+## Restrictions

+In Enterprise plans, the hostname part of the email adress for invites can be restricted to meet your internal security policies.
+Please reach out to your Customer Success Manager to get this configured according to your needs.